Soccer-Australian soccer does not have culture of crowd trouble - CEO

 Townsend defended the move, saying the league needed to explain its reasoning.

-"Difficult decisions are often unpopular so we need to make sure they understand we have the best interests of the game at heart," he said.
+"Difficult decisions are often unpopular so we need to make sure (fans) understand we have the best interests of the game at heart," he said.

 (Reporting by Ian Ransom in Melbourne; Editing by Peter Rutherford)